niharpalem/my_learnings/README.md

 Here are some of the repositories that I've created during my learning journey:

--  (https://github.com/niharpalem/hover_and_pixify/blob/1ddef5141dcd241b9a1b5bf272a62f8999eb66a7/pixel_value_identifer.ipynb) - this is wwhere we can see the pixel values at desired locations on a given inout image.
+-  (https://github.com/niharpalem/hover_and_pixify/blob/1ddef5141dcd241b9a1b5bf272a62f8999eb66a7/pixel_value_identifer.ipynb) - this is where we can see the pixel values at desired locations on a given inout image.
 - (https://github.com/niharpalem/face-rec/blob/4b301fc0d0d0533b2900e130891877b307023a0e/face_rec_code.py) - this is where we talk about fiducial points for face recognition.
 - (https://github.com/niharpalem/is_blurry/blob/92ce757d98049933a5f41a8e2ee50b4623618680/blurrcheck.ipynb) - this is a way to check whether a given image is blurry or not
 - (https://github.com/niharpalem/key-features/blob/b3348dcac23c16612fc02b290fc272805ac2df48/key_feature.ipynb) - after training any model using this we can identify the key features inside of our trained ML model.